-In many ways our preoccupation with everything from Beyoncé’s booty to the Kardashians’ latest family drama, can be traced right back to the ancient reverence for brave heroes, beautiful princesses and powerful rulers.
+In many ways our preoccupation with everything from Beyoncé’s booty to the Kardashians’ latest family drama can be traced right back to the ancient reverence for brave heroes, beautiful princesses, and powerful rulers.

-Although it may no longer be an overt belief, to us, the rich and famous still carry some imprint of divinity the rest of us cannot attain.
+Indeed, the rich and famous still carry some imprint of divinity the rest of us cannot attain.
 As much as we wish to see them shine, we revel in their tumbles – scrutinising cellulite-dented thighs and failed relationships on the pages of our favourite tabloids.